How to Outsource Web Application Development without Losing Quality

 - Nearshoring: Outsource from a vendor located in a neighboring country within the same time zone or in close proximity (e.g., a Norwegian company outsources software projects to a Polish tech company).

-- Offshore: Outsource from a vendor that can be located anywhere outside your timezone, often on a different continent (e.g., a US company works with a dedicated development team located in the Czech Republic).
+- Offshore: Outsource from a vendor that can be located anywhere outside your timezone, often on a different continent (e.g., a US company leverages the benefits of dedicated teams located in the Czech Republic).

 Now that you have an idea about the most common web development outsource models, let’s move straight to what you can (and WILL) get from using this strategy.